2,5-Dimethoxy-4-ethylamphetamine: History

 Dow Chemical Company terminated its clinical research program on DOET due to the DOM public health crisis.
 DOET was subsequently first described in the scientific literature by Snyder and colleagues in 1968.
 Snyder continued to be interested in DOET as a potential medicine, but it was never further developed.
 Snyder conducted and published a series of three clinical trials of low-dose DOET between 1968 and 1974.
 In these trials, he compared DOET with DOM, dextroamphetamine, and placebo.
 As with Shulgin, he found DOET to produce amphetamine-like mild euphoria and talkativeness, among other effects, without producing significant hallucinogenic effects at the assessed doses.
 Snyder also studied the individual enantiomers of DOET.
 Shulgin first discussed DOET in publications in 1969 and 1970.
 DOET became a Schedule I controlled substance in the United States in February 1973.

 Ariadne (4C-D, 4C-DOM, BL-3912, Dimoxamine), the α-ethyl or phenylisobutylamine analogue of DOM, was developed by Shulgin in the 1970s.
 He found it to be psychoactive and to produce "the alert of a psychedelic, with none of the rest of the package".
 This threshold psychoactivity without psychedelic effects was reminiscent of low doses of DOET.
 However, in contrast to DOET and other DOx drugs like DOM, Ariadne remained completely non-hallucinogenic even at very high doses, showing a hard ceiling to its psychoactive effects and a lack of recreational potential.
 Ariadne was patented and developed by Shulgin and Bristol Laboratories for potential use as an antidepressant and for a variety of other clinical indications in the 1970s.
 (R)-Ariadne (BL-3912A) completed phase 2 clinical trials and showed promising initial clinical benefits.
 However, further clinical development was halted for strategic economic reasons.
 In 2023, Ariadne was found to exhibit reduced-efficacy partial agonism of the serotonin 5-HT_{2A} receptor compared to DOM, and this was considered to account for its dramatically reduced hallucinogenic potential.

 Shulgin first synthesized 2C-E, the α-desmethyl or phenethylamine analogue of DOET, in 1977.
 Shulgin first published reports describing the psychedelic effects of higher doses of DOET in PiHKAL in 1991.
 Prior to this, no reports had clearly been published of hallucinogenic effects of DOET, although Snyder had observed some closed-eye visuals with low-dose DOET in his clinical trials.
 Shulgin also described 2C-E as producing robust psychedelic effects in PiHKAL, though with much higher doses required than DOET.

 Society and culture

 Names

 DOET was originally named DOE by Alexander Shulgin.
 However, he subsequently recalled that this was also an acronym for desoxyephedrine (methamphetamine).
 As a result, he changed his name for the drug from DOE to DOET or DOEt.
 Other names that Shulgin has given DOET have included HECATE or Hecate (after the Greek goddess) and DMEA (short for dimethoxyethylamphetamine).

 Legal status

+United Nations

 Internationally, DOET is a Schedule I controlled drug; under the Convention on Psychotropic Substances, it is legal only for medical uses or scientific research.